Trump continues campaign-season barrage on immigration at Missouri rally

 "I think that you can't put somebody in harm's way and then handcuff them, tell them they can't defend themselves," Mosher said, though he clarified he believes Trump is sending troops as a deterrent rather than in anticipation that they will fire weapons.

-Kathleen Pfaff, 66, of Chillicothe, said she believes troops should be allowed to fire their weapons but not "shoot to kill."
+Kathleen Pfaff, 66, of Chillicothe, said she believes troops should be allowed to fire their weapons without "shooting to kill."
 Along with the economy and abortion, she said, securing the border is one of the most important issues to her.

 "You can't just let everybody in without checking them out," she said.
 "How many people did it take with the Twin Towers?
 It doesn't take too many criminals or people like that."